Linaro/website/_posts/current/blog/2020-12-17-a-year-in-the-life-of-the-stg-group.md

 ---
 layout: post
-title: A Year in The Life of The STG Group
+title: A Year In The Life Of The STG Group
 description: TBC
 date: 2020-12-17 05:20:53
 image: /assets/images/content/abstract-small.jpg